 The 2013 Chevy Camaro is one of the most reliable models

 To be honest, most of the complaints about the Chevy Camaro are the same every year.
 We are talking mainly about poor visibility and cheap-feeling interior materials.
 That’s the case with the 2013 Camaro but it makes up for that in performance.
 The 2013 Camaro packs a 323-horsepower 3.6-liter V6 engine as standard equipment.
 You also have a choice between two V8 engines, with one producing a tire-shredding 580 hp.

 The Camaro packs a six-speed manual transmission as standard kit, but an automatic is an option for fans who want to cruise instead of row.
 If you are looking to make more performance upgrades, you can add on items such as Brembo brakes or a sportier suspension.

 The 2015 Camaro has high reliability scores

 The 2015 Chevy Camaro also earned a high-reliability score and is part of the same generation as the 2013 model.
 This version actually borrows elements from the 2015 Ford Mustang.
 Even so, the 2015 Camaro still prioritized power over upgraded interior materials but that’s not a huge drawback.
-The base model comes with a 323-hp, V6 engine and there’s also the option to upgrade to the more thrilling V8-powered versions.
+The base model comes with a 323-horsepower V6 engine and there’s also the option to upgrade to the more thrilling V8-powered versions.

 You also have the choice between the standard six-speed manual transmission or the available six-speed automatic.
 The fuel economy for this model is technically low but about average for its class.